joshrotenberg/scala-build/README.txt

     classes/
     test-classes/
       resources/  -- copied from src/test/resources/
-    gen-java/  -- generated from thrift
+    gen-java/  -- generated from thrift and(?)/or protobuf scripts/ dist/
-    scripts/
-  dist/
     <package>-<version>/